 - Agios – A great Mediterranean/ Greek spot that is perfect for lunch or dinner.
 It’s definitely meat-centric but has some delicious pasta options as well!

-- Karagiánnēs Bakery – Great on-the-go Greek pastries for breakfast or sweet treat for later in the afternoon!
+- Karagiánnēs Bakery – Great on-the-go Greek pastries for breakfast or a sweet treat for later in the afternoon!

 - Alfi’s – A local favorite, serving up delicious ice cream!